40 Washington Square South

 The Law School has long taken a leadership role in introducing changes that have redefined legal education.
 Most recently, we launched initiatives to assure that our graduates are practice-ready for today's world.
 Highlights include: NYU Law Abroad; our Washington, DC-based Legislative and Regulatory Process Clinic; and our Leadership & Financial Literacy program.

 |Application deadline||February 15|

-To a great degree, a student's final grade in many of the courses offered at NYU School of Law is dependent upon the grade received on the final examination.
-No grade is recorded for a course or section of a course in which the student is not officially registered and retroactive registration is not permitted.
+To a great degree, a student’s final grade in many of the courses offered at NYU School of Law is dependent upon the grade received on the final examination.
+As a result, adequate preparation for the examination cannot be recommended too highly.
+No grade will be recorded for a course or section of a course in which the student is not officially registered and retroactive registration is not permitted.

 Other symbols used on Law School transcripts are:

 CR (Credit).
 This symbol is used (1) to show successful completion of participation on student publications or as Teaching Assistants (J.D. students only), (2) in specified courses in which the student has elected the Credit option, rather than a grade (J.D. students only), (3) in cases where a student in good standing withdraws for military service, provided he or she does not receive a tuition refund and has continued in attendance through two-thirds of the semester for which credit is sought, and (4) in other cases where a student receives credit for completion of a course but the Executive Committee has decided that it would be impossible or improper to assign a grade to such work (e.g., a lost examination paper).
 A grade of credit cannot be granted for required courses and/or Directed Research.
 A grade of credit is awarded for certain zero credit LL.M. courses and the J.D.
 Lawyering course.